 If you are considering EMDR for OCD, be sure to speak with a mental health professional about any potential risks and whether this therapy might be right for you.
 Thus, if you have tried EMDR and found it to be ineffective or even harmful, there are other options available.
 Don’t give up hope – the right treatment for you is out there.

 To conclude, EMDR for OCD is considered to be an effective treatment option that can help patients in reducing their symptoms and improving their quality of life.
 The therapy has been found to be helpful in treating other mental disorders as well, such as post-traumatic stress disorder (PTSD).

 It is often believed that EMDR is only for people who have experienced trauma, but this is not the case.
 EMDR can be used to help people who suffer from anxiety, depression, and other mental disorders.
 If you or someone you know is struggling with OCD, consider talking to a therapist about whether EMDR could be right for them.

 You can also consider reaching out to Therapy Mantra for more information and resources on OCD and other mental disorders.
 Our team of experts can help you find the right treatment option for you or your loved one.
 Contact us today to learn more.
-You can also book an online therapy or download our free Android or iOS app.
+You can also book an online therapy or download our free OCD treatment app on Android or iOS.